SixdegreeLab/MasteringChainAnalytics/en/ch17/ch17-mev-analysis-uniswap.md

 where blockchain = 'ethereum'
 ```

-We then join the uniswap_v3_ethereum.trades table with the arbitrage traders table, filter the takers, i.e., traders, which are the arbitrage trades.
+We then join the uniswap_v3_ethereum.trades table with the arbitrage traders table and filter the takers (i.e., traders) which are the arbitrage trades.
 Next, we can count the number of transactions, the total transaction amount, the average transaction amount, count the number of independent trading robots, etc., for MEV arbitrage information.
 Similarly, we can also query data related to sandwich attacks.

 ```sql
 with arbitrage_traders as (